Mistake gating leads to energy and memory efficient continual learning: Discussion

 Related to this, it is interesting to note that traditionally pattern sparsification is known to increase hippocampal storage \emph{capacity} \citep{tsodyks88}.
 Our results with blurred MNIST show that sparse patterns need less storage for offline learning.
 Thus pattern sparsification can also reduce storage \emph{requirements.}

-One can wonder whether mistake gating benefits current machine learning.
-In machine learning it is common to use batching.
+This study is oriented to biological and neuromorphic systems, but one can wonder whether mistake gating benefits current machine learning.
+Using single sample updates, mistake-gating does save CPU time (see Appendix).
+In machine learning, however, it is common to use batching.
 That is, rapid GPU-based parallel computation of the gradient for many samples is followed by a single, summed update.
 Batching thus also reduces the number of updates.
-In its basic form mistake gating does not work well in batched learning, because the probability that \emph{all} its constituent samples are correct, decreases exponentially with batch size, nullifying the benefits of lazy learning.
-While outside of the scope of the current paper, software engineers might be able to dynamically construct batches that only contain the mistaken sample \citep[see also][]{sathiyanarayanan2025progressivedatadropoutembarrassingly}.
+In its basic form mistake gating does not work well in batched learning, because the probability that \emph{all} its constituent samples are correct, decreases exponentially with batch size, nullifying the benefits of mistake-gating learning.
+While outside of the scope of the current paper, software engineers might be able to dynamically construct batches that only contain the mistaken samples \citep[cf.][]{sathiyanarayanan2025progressivedatadropoutembarrassingly,loshchilov2015online}.
+However, this is a tough challenge.
+The coreset selection methods in the studies cited above, seem not to be universally used in state-of-the-art ML, which instead appears to rely on massive uninterrupted data throughput.

 In biological systems, a batching-like mechanism can be implemented by including an additional, transient form of plasticity.
 Single sample updates are stored in transient plasticity and consolidated into late-phase plasticity only once a threshold is reached, an algorithm we termed synaptic caching \citep{li2020energy}.
 This saves energy because transient plasticity is metabolically much cheaper than late phase plasticity \citep{Mery2005b,Potter2009,Placais2013,amrapali2026mitochondrial}.
-The slower the decay of the transient plasticity, the less consolidation events are needed.
 Provided that the transient memory decays only when updates are made, mistake gating reduces the number of consolidation events, compared to standard backprop with synaptic caching, thus further reducing energy needs.

+We see mistake-gating as the first line of defense against overzealous plasticity.
 Future effort will be to combine the benefits of mistake learning with competitive updating which reduces the number of updates in large, over-dimensioned networks \citep{Rossum2024}.
+Also more sophisticated sample selection algorithms \citep[e.g.][]{mindermann2022prioritized} might have biological counterparts.